harmonize-tools/data4health/README.md

 [Harmonize](https://www.harmonize-tools.org/) is an international develop cost-effective and reproducible digital tools for stakeholders in hotspots affected by a changing climate in Latin America & the Caribbean (LAC), including cities, small islands, highlands, and the Amazon rainforest.

+The HARMONIZE digital toolkits will allow local researchers and users, including national disease control programs, to link, interrogate and use multi-scale spatiotemporal data, to understand the links between environmental change and infectious disease risk in their local context, and to build robust early warning and response systems in low-resource settings.

 The project consists of resources and [tools](https://harmonize-tools.github.io/) developed in conjunction with different teams from Brazil, Colombia, Dominican Republic, Peru and Spain.

 </details>

 ## Organizations

 <table>